- 1A large hole in the ground.More example sentences

 - The diminutive monkey in front of me puts a hard palm nut, the size of its fist, into one of the many small pits on the rock surface.

-- 3.1A small indentation left on the skin after smallpox, acne, or other diseases; a pockmark.More example sentences
+- 3.1A small indentation left on the skin by a pustule or spot; a pockmark.More example sentences

 - Dents or pits in the skin can easily become filled with bits of skin and hair, and infected with bacteria.